By Cathy Eck

 We are taught that the goal of life is to be good.
 But good can’t exist without evil.
 The physical perspective is dual…it’s the fallen perspective of the knowledge of good and evil.
 Good and evil as knowledge are both false.

 Good and evil are also considered to be equal partners that battle each other until one wins.
 The way we get free is to recognize that everyone thinks they’re good — even a rapist or serial killer thinks they are pleasing God by punishing someone else.
 If we follow a physically focused perspective of God that curses, judges, and kills, we will do the same.
 If we find ourselves fighting evil, marrying it, joining it’s cult, or even protesting against it, we have some letting go of good and evil to do.
 We can’t have a good mind without an evil mind.
 They are as much of a pair as conjoined twins.
 But again, I’m walking a very fine line with words because the truth is that when your mind is free, it’s all good.
 Good doesn’t have an opponent anymore.
-Life is so confusing because so many words have two meaning…God, good, freedom, sacrifice…one meaning for the mental perspective and another meaning (180 degrees away) for the physical perspective.
+We see this in Genesis I. Life is so confusing because so many words have two meaning…God, good, freedom, sacrifice…one meaning for the mental perspective and another meaning (180 degrees away) for the physical perspective.
+Even initiation is used by occultists; and they do not teach initiation.

 I recently saw a live documentary.
 It was a documentary on the big screen with a live band and live narrator.
 I love things that are different; and it was an awesome documentary called, “The Measure of All Things.”
 It was about the Guinness Book of World Records and the unusual people that exist within the pages of the many volumes of that book.
 Often they presented these record holders in pairs of opposites.
 They pictured the tallest guy with the shortest guy.
 They put the fastest person with the slowest.
 Our mind does think in pairs.
 They were giving a portrait of the illusory perspective of life — everything was about the physical.
 But these pairs were what I label first cause…there was no judgment.
 The tall person wasn’t superior to the short person or vice versa.
 It was just interesting to see them together.